ccarvalho-eng/ccarvalho-eng/README.md

 ## Hi, I am Cristiano (/-_・)/D・・・・・------ →

-I am Senior Software Engineer with 5+ years of experience in web development.
-I enjoy using TDD and functional programming to build fast, solid and reliable apps.
+Hey there!
+I'm a Senior Software Engineer who's been in the game for over 5 years.
+I love building web apps that are fast, solid, and reliable using TDD and functional programming.

 <h3 align="left">Social</h3>